dumijay/CalDOM/README.md

 * .addClass(); .removeClass(); Chrome 8+, Opera 11.5+, Safari 6.1+, Android Web View 3+, Android Opera 11.5+, iOS Safari 5+ [MDN/Polyfill](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)

 Also, CalDom is not including work-arounds for browser bugs.
 Use appropriate polyfills.
 If you need wider browser support including ancient IE versions, consider using legacy jQuery instead.

-# Good God!
-Another jQuery-like framework?
-I know :)

-About a few years ago, I was creating animated web stuff (banners, games, etc.).
-The kind of animations more into programming than just moving parts.

-* I needed a lightweight jQuery replacement.
-Specially to fit Google Display Network(GDN)'s 150kb file size limit. jQuery was about 70kb-ish back then.
-* I needed a more cleaner way(vs jQuery) to create new elements on-the-go.
-* Plus, I needed to stay up to date with DOM/javascript vanilla syntax.
-(Because jQuery moves you away from native javascript/DOM).

-Hence, CalDOM was born.
-8KB uncompressed, with most of the functionality I need without an overkill.
-I created this years ago and kept improving it as my primary DOM handler.
-Just decided to put it out thinking someone else might find it useful.

-If you have a similar requirement, this could be useful.
-Otherwise, I think you're better off with jQuery-alike.

-(Come to think of it, my very unpopular decision to stay closer to vanilla javascript against tempting new frameworks paid back big time later.
-Drastically reduced the learning-curve when adapting to new dev environments.)

-Best alternative to jQuery is native/vanilla JS minamalist
-Tiny
-micro
-framework
-vanila JS
-mobile
-loading time
-JavaScript library
-modern browsers
-power users/developer
-Internet Explorer
-Performance
-Close to native/vanilla JS as possible powerful